 Taking the time to connect with your customers on a more personal and genuine level instead of focusing on sales can do wonders for your customer relationships for the coming year.

 Now that you have a better idea of what to do for your Christmas newsletter, you can go back to being excited about the upcoming holidays without worrying about marketing strategy!
+If you need some extra inspiration on how to design your email newsletter, check out our free newsletter templates!

 Do you have other ideas on what content to include in holiday newsletters?
 Let us know in the comments below or on social media. 🙂